-Abstract: Inkjet printing of photographs using both dye-based and pigmented inks has become the most popular form of hardcopy output from digital camera files.
-In addition to desktop and wide-format applications, inkjet printing technology is now also being adopted for "dry" minilabs and by professional portrait and wedding photography studios.
+Inkjet printing of photographs using both dye-based and pigmented inks has become the most popular form of output from digital camera files.
+In addition to desktop and wideformat applications, inkjet printing technology is now also being adopted for "dry" minilabs and by professional portrait and wedding photography studios.
 Various factors affecting both light-induced and thermally-induced yellowish stain formation in inkjet prints are described.
-Stain behavior for representative inkjet papers as well as for selected traditional chromogenic color prints are discussed.
-Using data obtained from high-intensity 35 klux tests and with long-term 1.0 klux tests, potential stain formation and optical brightener activity loss reciprocity failures are described.
+Stain behavior for representative inkjet papers as well as for selected traditional chromogenic ("silver-halide") color photographs are discussed.
+Using data obtained from high-intensity 35 klux tests, potential stain formation and fluorescent brightener activity loss reciprocity failures are described.
 Problems with the integration of light-induced and thermally-induced yellowing data in accelerated image stability tests are also discussed.